fabiankuo/fabiankuo.github.io/content/post/alphacamp_sem2-2_Recap.md

 author = "Fabian Kuo"
 +++

 Alpha Camp (AC) had divided it's second semester into 3 sections.
-Today, we'll be reviewing the content of semester 2-2.
+Today, I'll be going over the content of semester 2-2.

 Semester 2-2 focuses on doing by learning, putting into practice the concepts covered in semester 2-1.